running-mars/OpenFlight/README.md

 - **mpi4py** is used for multiple processes running together.
 - **ZMQ** is used somewhere for communication between different processes or threadings.
 - **Unreal Engine 5.2** can also be used, as shown in [Colosseum](https://github.com/CodexLabsLLC/Colosseum/).
+### 3. Others
+- AirSim and UE are unnecessary if real-time visualization is not required.

 ## Installation